somdipdey/Kata-Karate-Chop-Solved-In-Csharp/README.md

 # Kata-Karate-Chop-Solved-In-Csharp
-Solved solution along with tests for Kata02: Karate Chop (A binary chop (sometimes called the more prosaic binary search)) :  http://codekata.com/kata/kata02-karate-chop/
+Solved solution along with tests for Kata02: Karate Chop (A binary chop (sometimes called the more prosaic binary search)) inspired from :  http://codekata.com/kata/kata02-karate-chop/

+In this project/solution, only one implementation in CSharp (C#) is demonstrated.
+You can carry on with the adventure on developing other solutions as well.

 # The Challenge